Textualize/textual/docs/guide/CSS.md

 }
 ```

 The type selector will also match a widget's base classes.
-For instance, the `Button` Python class will will also match the `Static` selector because Widget extends Static in the Python code.
-Similarly, it will also match `Widget` which is the base class for all widgets.

-So the following selector will also match our `Button`:
+Consequently a `Static` selector will also style the button because the `Button` Python class extends `Static`.

 ```css
 Static {